-DF - 6 Qualitative Disclosures • The various roles played by the Bank in the securitization process and an indication of the extent of the bank's involvement in each of them; Bank has played the role of Investor, Provider of Credit Enhancement and Liquidity Facility for Securitization in the past.
-The exposures in above category as on September 30, 2021 is as under: uritization in Sr. No 1 2 Role played Investor (O/s) Provider of Credit enhancement (Second Loss Facility/ Liquidity Facility) No. of transactions 7 Nil Amount involved 253.29 Nil • a description of the processes in place to monitor changes in the credit and market risk of securitization exposures. in Bank periodically monitors the collection periodically monitors the collection periodically repayments, prepayments, utilization of Credit due diligence a description of the bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitization exposures; in securitized papers/ PTCs as outlined in RBI circle dated May 07, 2012, August 21, 2012 and Bank's extended the Credit policy & Investment policy.
-Bank invests in senior tranche with first right on collections/repayments in the pool of assets along first right on the excess interest spread also.
-The Extended to the circle of the circl RBI circular Bank's extant nvests in the on the s along with o.
-The Bank quate Credit ternal rating b) Summary of the bank's accounting po blicies for securitization activities, including: • whether the transactions are treated as sales or financings; Bank has not securitized any standard loans.
-However, it has invested through acquisition of receivables from NBFC/MFI/HFC in the past, which is treated as investments in the books of bank. ivables from
+Secu uritization exposure-Disclosure for Standardized Approach • The various roles played by the Bank in the securitization process and an indication of the extent of the bank's involvement in each of them; Bank has played the role of Investor in the securitization transactions.
+Bank has not provided Credit Enhancement or Liquidity Facility for Securitization during last FY 2022.
+The exposures in above category as on March 31, 2022 is as under: (Amount in Rs. crores) Sr. No Role played No. of transactions Amount involved 1 Investor (O/s) 9 351.84 2 Provider of Credit enhancement (Second Loss Facility/ Liquidity Facility) Nil Nil • a description of the processes in place to monitor changes in the credit and market risk of securitization exposures. prepayments, utilization of Credit Enhancement, Mark to Mark valuation, due diligence and rating review of the pools in invest • a description of the bank's policy governing the use of credit risk mitigation to mitigate the risks retained through securitization exposures; securitized papers/ PTCs as outlined in RBI circular dated May 07, 2012, August 21, 2012, September 24, 2021 and Bank's extant Credit policy & Investment policy.
+Bank invests in the senior b) Summary of the bank's acc ounting policies for securitization activities, including: • whether the transactions are treated as sales or financings; 5 • methods and key assumptions (including inputs) applied in valuing positions retained or purchased under Available For Sale (AFS) category and MTM valuation of the same has been carried out as per RBI/ FIMMDA guidelines.

-DF - - 6 Qualitative Disclosures • methods and key assumptions (including inputs) applied in valuing positions retained or purchased catego Bank's Investment in securitized papers/ PTCs are prized under Available For Sale (AFS) category and a valuation of the same has been carried out as per FIMMDA guidelines. • changes in methods and key assumptions from the previous period and impact of the changes; nange • policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
-Howe as cre by ot liabili be give Bank has no direct securitized exposure as on date.
-Ever, if Bank Guarantee (BG) provided by the Bank edit enhancement for PTC transactions carried out ther banks, it will be recognized as contingent ties in Bank's book and accounting treatment will be recordingly.
-Bank has not provided any BG as t Enhancement. c) In the banking book, the names of External Credit Assessment Institutions (ECAIs) used for securitization and the types of securitization exposure for which each agency is used.
-The securitization exposure as on September 30, 20 are treated as investment in bank's book and post-acquired are externally rated by CRISIL, CARE, ICF and Brickwork.
-The loan portfolios are securitize through Pass Through Certificate (PTC) route. ntitative disclosures with respect to sec as follows: uritiza tion activities of the Bank in the Banking book d) The total amount of exposures securitize the bank d by Nil e) For exposures securitized, losses recogn by the bank during the current period broby the exposure type.
-Nil f) Amount of assets intended to be securi within a year. tized Nil g) , ssets Not Applicable
+Secu ritization exposure-Disclosure for Standardized Approach key assumptions from the previous period and impact of the changes; No change • policies for recognizing liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitized assets.
+The Bank has no direct securitized exposure as on date.
+However, if Bank Guarantee (BG) provided by the Bank as credit enhancement for PTC transactions carried out by other banks, it will be recognized as contingent liabilities in Bank's book and accounting treatment will be given accordingly.
+Bank has not provided any BG as Credit Enhancement. c) In the banking book, the names of External Credit Assessment Institutions (ECAIs) used for securitization and the types of securitization exposure for which each agency is used.
+The securitization exposure as on March 31, 2022 are treated as investment in bank's book and pool acquired are externally rated by CRISIL, CARE, ICRA and Brickwork.
+The loan portfolios are securitized through Pass Through Certificate (PTC) route. ntitative disclosures with resp s follows: ect to securitization activities of the Bank in the Banking book d) The total amount of exposures securitized by the bank Nil e) For exposures securitized, losses recognized by the bank during the current period broken by the exposure type.
+Nil f) Amount of assets intended to be securitized within a year.
+Nil g) Of the above, the amount of assets originated within a year before securitization.
+Not Applicable